diepminh707/VAIA/GOOGLE_GENAI_BRIDGE.md

 The implementation follows a **generic execution bridge** pattern where:

-1. **Web Application** - Initializes GoogleGenAI and sends commands to the extension
+1. **Web Application** - Initializes GoogleGenAI and passes the instance to the extension
-2. **Extension Bridge** - Routes commands to the background service worker
+2. **Extension Bridge** - Serializes the GoogleGenAI instance and routes commands to the background service worker
-3. **Background Worker** - Executes GoogleGenAI operations with proper API keys
+3. **Background Worker** - Reconstructs the GoogleGenAI instance and executes operations
 4. **Response** - Results are returned back to the web application

+## Key Change: Web App Initialization

+**Important**: GoogleGenAI is now initialized in the web application, not in the Chrome extension.
+The web app creates the GoogleGenAI instance and passes it to the extension for execution.

 ## Installation & Setup